-In fact, the brief was for two custom pirate ships, each slightly different from the other in order to accommodate the different spaces at Hamburg and Frankfurt airports.
+In fact, the Travel Retail design brief was for two custom pirate ships, each slightly different from the other in order to accommodate the different spaces at Hamburg and Frankfurt airports.
 This retail display was to complete the airport advertising for the Summer Rum Festival.

 Strict adherence to fire certifications and considerations for limited airport access became part and parcel of the design build.
 And so the “old wooden” sailing vessel was constructed from fibreglass and painstakingly hand-painted in trompe l’oeil to create the amazing authenticity that can be seen in these photos…which is even more impressive in real life.
 All the ropes were hand made with authentic rigging-locks, carved from real wood – again, all by hand.
 The end result is such a realistic and sturdy ship, that our delighted clients couldn’t resist climbing on board (client’s privilege – thankfully no actual pirates to fight off after the photo shoot!)